 ADVERSE EFFECT ON MARKET PRICE DUE TO SHARES ELIGIBLE FOR FUTURE SALE.
 Sales of a substantial number of shares of the Common Stock in the public market following this offering could adversely affect the market price of the Common Stock and the Company's ability to raise capital in the future in the equity markets.
-Upon completion of this offering, there will be 10,279,763 shares of Common Stock outstanding, assuming no exercise of the Overallotment Option or of outstanding warrants or outstanding options under the Company's Stock Incentive Plan after the date of this Prospectus.
-In addition to the 1,500,000 shares of Common Stock sold in this offering, approximately shares not subject to lock-up agreements will be eligible for immediate resale without restriction under Rule 144(k) of the Securities Act.
-An additional shares held for more than two but less than three years by shareholders who are not affiliates of the Company and who are not subject to lock-up agreements are eligible for sale under Rule 144 of the Securities Act, subject to the volume and other limitations thereunder.
-Upon expiration of lock-up agreements three months after the date of this Prospectus (or earlier with the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agreements six months after the date of this Prospectus (or earlier with the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agreements nine months after the date of this Prospectus (or earlier with the consent of the Representative), shares will be eligible for immediate resale subject to the immediately without restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agreements one year after the date of this Prospectus (or earlier with the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
-As of the date of this Prospectus, options to purchase shares of Common Stock have been granted under the Stock Incentive Plan, which shares, if acquired pursuant to the exercise of options, are subject to lock-up agreements which expire one year after the date of this Prospectus (or earlier with the consent of the Representative).
-See "Management--Stock Incentive Plan," "Underwriting," "Description of Securities" and "Shares Eligible for Future Sale."
+Upon completion of this offering, there will be 10,279,763 shares of Common Stock outstanding, assuming no exercise of the Overallotment Option, of outstanding warrants, outstanding options under the Company's Stock Incentive Plan, the warrants or the Representatives' Warrants after the date of this Prospectus.
+In addition to the 1,500,000 shares of Common Stock sold in this offering, approximately

+1,358,055 shares not subject to lock-up agreements will be eligible for immediate resale without restriction under Rule 144(k) of the Securities Act.
+An additional 19,000 shares held for more than one but less than two years by shareholders who are not affiliates of the Company and who are not subject to lock-up agreements are eligible for sale under Rule 144 of the Securities Act, subject to the volume and other limitations thereunder.
+Upon expiration of lock-up agreements three months after the date of this Prospectus (or earlier with the consent of Paulson Investment Company, Inc. ("Paulson"), approximately 56,000 shares will be eligible for immediate resale subject to the limitations of Rule 144 and approximately 1,492,035 shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon expiration of lock-up agreements six months after the date of this Prospectus (or earlier with the consent of Paulson), approximately 952,500 shares will be eligible for immediate resale subject to the limitations of Rule 144 and approximately 1,826,924 shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon expiration of lock-up agreements nine months after the date of this Prospectus (or earlier with the consent of Paulson), approximately 1,199,000 shares will be eligible for immediate resale subject to the limitations of Rule 144 and approximately 2,402,933 shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon expiration of lock-up agreements one year after the date of this Prospectus (or earlier with the consent of Paulson), approximately 5,943,911 shares will be eligible for immediate resale subject to the limitations of Rule 144 and approximately 2,835,852 shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+As of the date of this Prospectus, options to purchase 1,126,886 shares of Common Stock have been granted under the Stock Incentive Plan, which shares, if acquired pursuant to the exercise of options, are subject to lock-up agreements which expire one year after the date of this Prospectus (or earlier with the consent of the Paulson).
+See "Management--Stock Incentive Plan, " "Underwriting, " "Description of Securities" and "Shares Eligible for Future Sale."

 REDEMPTION OF WARRANTS.
-As described in greater detail elsewhere in this Prospectus, the Warrants are subject to redemption at \$.25 per Warrant on 30 days written notice provided that the closing bid price of the Common Stock for each of the 20 consecutive trading days immediately preceding the date of the notice of redemption equals or exceeds 200% of the then-current warrant exercise price.
-If the Company exercises the right to redeem the Warrants, a holder would be forced either to exercise the Warrant or accept the redemption price.
+The outstanding Warrants are subject to redemption at \$.25 per Warrant on 30 days written notice provided that the closing bid price of the Common Stock for each of the 20 consecutive trading days immediately preceding the date of the notice of redemption equals or exceeds 200% of the then-current warrant exercise price.
+If the Company exercises the right to redeem the outstanding Warrants, a holder would be forced either to exercise the Warrant or accept the redemption price.
 See "Description of Securities--Warrants."